rackingroll/Hete-CF/README.md

 # Hete-CF
 Hete-CF: Social Recommendation using Heterogeneous Relations

-File Main is the Main File of the algorithm.
+File Main.m is the Main File of the algorithm.

 For more details please refer the paper: